Lehigh Mountain Hawks: Football

 The varsity football team competes at the Division I FCS level.
-Lehigh is a highly respected FCS program with a rich tradition.
 Lehigh won the 1977 Division II National Championship by defeating Jacksonville State 33–0 in the Pioneer Bowl.
 The Engineers were 1979 1-AA National Runners-up after falling to Eastern Kentucky in the title game.
 Lehigh has ten Patriot League championships, which is the most amongst league members.
 The program has also enjoyed seven FCS playoff appearances: 1980, 1998, 1999, 2000, 2001, 2004, 2010 and 2011.

 Lehigh is also part of the most played rivalry in college football.
 The Mountain Hawks have met the Lafayette Leopards 159 times.
 Lafayette leads the all-time series 82–72–5.
 The game is traditionally played on the Saturday before Thanksgiving.

-Football games are well-attended at Lehigh's Goodman Stadium, which has been voted the best place to watch a Patriot League football game for the past six years.
+Football games are held at Goodman Stadium, which has been recognized as the "Best Game Day Atmosphere in the Patriot League."
 Tailgate parties are a big part of the experience, attracting many students and alumni who attend the games.

 In the Lehigh Mountain Hawks 2016 football season they finished with 9 wins and 3 losses, and made the playoffs for the first time since 2011.
 They went undefeated in the Patriot League winning all 6 games, while winning 3 games and losing 2 games against out of conference opponents.
 They played the University of New Hampshire in the first round of the 2016 FCS playoffs, where they lost 21 to 64.

 The senior captains for the 2016 season were quarterback Nick Shafnisky, linebacker Colton Caslow, offensive center Brandon Short, and offensive tackle Zach Duffy.

 After the 2016 season, Nick Shafnisky was named Patriot League Offensive Player of the Year and Lehigh football Head Coach Andy Coen was named Patriot League Coach of the Year.
 Lehigh also received nine first team honors for senior quarterback Nick Shafnisky, sophomore running back Dom Bragalone, junior wide receiver and return specialist Gatlin Casey, junior wide receiver Troy Pelletier, senior offensive tackle Zach Duffy, sophomore place kicker and punter Ed Mish, and senior linebacker Colton Caslow.
 Lehigh also earned four second team honors for junior offensive tackle Tim O'Hara, senior offensive tackle Brandon Short, junior defensive lineman Tyler Cavenas, and senior defensive back Brandon Leaks.

 In the upcoming 2017 football season the Lehigh Mountain Hawks will be looking towards defending their 2016 Patriot League Championship, and hope to repeat.
 Lehigh will kick off their season with a home game against Villanova.
 They have dropped Princeton from their schedule and will be facing Wagner instead for their fifth game of the season.